jcelias98/CVRP/README.md

 solve the CVRP in polynomial time.
 The algorithm consists of three phases: cluster construction, cluster adjustment and route establishment.
 The notion of geometric center guides the first two phases.
 After the establishment of the groups the shorter route of each cluster is found.
-An algorithm based on Simu- lated Annealing is used to find the best route that each vehicle should follow.
+An algorithm based on Simulated Annealing is used to find the best route that each vehicle should follow.

 # Author: Juan Carlos Elias Obando Valdivia